benjann/moremata/README.md

 Main changes:

+    17aug2020
+    - mm_density():
+      o new public functions D.K() and D.Kd() for observation-level evaluation of kernel function or derivative of kernel function using current settings (including boundary correction)
+      o some internal changes in organization of approximation estimator to avoid redundant computations in some situations

     12aug2020
     - mm_linbin() and mm_exactbin() are now implemented in terms of loops over grid points (instead of loops over observations) and are faster (and more